-Heel contact and toe off gait events for each leg were reliably identified by finding peaks in the low-pass filtered (1st order Butterworth, 6 Hz) sagittal plane angular velocity of the shank segment using a dual-minima method similar to (Jasiewicz et al., 2006; Maqbool et al., 2016). and heel contact and after , respectively Gait initiation and termination strides and trials during which the subject paused, stumbled, or tripped were excluded.
+Heel contact and toe off gait events for each leg were reliably identified by finding peaks in the low-pass filtered (1st order Butterworth, 6 Hz) sagittal plane angular velocity of the shank segment using a dual-minima method similar to (Jasiewicz et al., 2006; Maqbool et al., 2016).
+Briefly, the largest peaks in angular velocity were first used to identify mid-swing events.
+Toe off and heel contact events were identified by searching for peaks before and after each mid-swing event, respectively.
+Gait initiation and termination strides and trials during which the subject paused, stumbled, or tripped were excluded.
 For each subject, there were 530 ± 46 heel contact events and 536 ± 45 toe off events for each leg (mean ± standard deviation).
-EMG signals were first high-pass filtered (4th order Butterworth) at 20 Hz to attenuate motion artifact (De Luca et al., 2010).
-EMG signals were then notch-filtered (4th order Butterworth) at 60, 120, 180 Hz (based on spectral analysis) to remove ambient interference.
-Goniometer and IMU signals were low-pass filtered (1st order Butterworth) at 10 and 25 Hz, respectively.
+EMG signals were first high-pass filtered (6th order Butterworth) at 20 Hz to attenuate motion artifact (De Luca et al., 2010).
+EMG signals were then notch-filtered (6th order Butterworth, 6 Hz width) at 60, 180, and 300 Hz (based on spectral analysis) to remove ambient interference.
+Goniometer and IMU signals were low-pass filtered (6th order Butterworth) at 10 and 25 Hz, respectively.
 Because we did not use foot-mounted IMU’s, joint velocities could not be estimated using inertial signals only for the ankle.
 For consistency, we indirectly estimated joint velocities for both the knee and ankle by taking the centered-difference numerical derivative of the low-pass filtered joint position signals instead and added these velocities to the goniometer channels.

 All signals were segmented into 300 ms analysis windows before each identified heel contact or toe off gait event (one window/event).
 For each window, we extracted features previously used in intent recognition for online control of a powered knee-ankle prosthesis.
 Features for goniometer and IMU signals included the mean, standard deviation, maximum, minimum, initial, and final values (6 features/channel) (Varol et al., 2010).
 Features for EMG signals included the mean absolute value (MAV), waveform length, number of zero crossings and slope sign changes, and the coefficients of a sixth-order autoregressive model (10 features/channel) (Hargrove, Englehart, & Hudgins, 2008; Y. Huang, Englehart, Hudgins, & Chan, 2005).
+These heuristic features were chosen because they can be computed efficiently on an embedded system and concisely capture the general shape of mechanical signals and the frequency content of EMG signals.
+Bilaterally, there were a total of 22 sensors (14 EMG, 4 goniometer, 4 IMU) and 46 channels (14 EMG, 8 goniometer, 24 IMU).
 The feature dimensionality for all ipsilateral and bilateral signals was 166 and 332, respectively (Figure 1, bottom).

 Offline classifier evaluation